dnda-scaler/scw-transactemail-faas-tf/README.md

 # Overview
 The purpose of this project is to demonstrate the use of [Scaleway Transactional Email Service](https://www.scaleway.com/en/docs/managed-services/transactional-email/quickstart/) using the following stack :
 - Terraform (Infrastructure deployment)
-- Scaleway Faas (Serverless code to send email through smtp|TEM API)
+- NodeJS based Scaleway Faas (Serverless code to send email through smtp|TEM API)
 # Deployment
 ## Prerequisites
 - Terraform >= 1.2.X